tjvantoll/articles/security/article.md

 ### Making HTTP calls in serverless functions

-With your current function you have to make an HTTP POST request to get your OpenWeatherMap API key, and then make a second HTTP request to actually hit OpenWeatherMap for your weather data.
+With your current function your apps have to make an HTTP POST request to get your OpenWeatherMap API key, and then make a second HTTP request to actually hit OpenWeatherMap for weather data.
 While this works, you could simplify things for your apps if you just put the entire call to OpenWeatherMap inside your serverless function.

 To do that, all you have to do is go back to the Custom Endpoint editor in Kinvey, select your “WeatherWrapper” endpoint, and swap out the current code to use the following.